Backpacking the Gila Wilderness - a 55 Mile Loop

 Snow Flurries Along the River

 With a good night’s sleep in me and a belly full of trout, I was able to wake up around 8:00 am.
 I shook the cold from my body and tore down camp.
-The sky was no longer blue and gray clouds hung in the air.
+The sky was no longer blue, gray clouds hung in the air.
 A slight precipitation began to fall, small pellet-shaped snow.
 I assumed it would pass since the weather forecast I checked before leaving showed no cold-fronts for the week of the hike.

 The Snow Begins to Pile-Up